Key Points:

 Not only is destructive chewing annoying to deal with, but it can also be very dangerous.
 This is especially true if your cat likes to chew on electrical cords.

-Prevent destructive chewing by hiding objects or spraying them with a bitter apple deterrent.
-You can also redirect them to chew sticks or other cat toys like catnip balls.
+Prevent destructive chewing by hiding tempting objects or spraying them with a bitter apple deterrent.
+You can also redirect your kitty to chew sticks or other cat toys like catnip balls.

 Eating houseplants

-You can also offer your cat an alternative like cat grass when they feel the need to chomp on some greens.
+Consider adding foil strips in the pot to discourage your cat from climbing into it.
+Or offer your cat a safe alternative like cat grass when they feel the need to chomp on some greens.

 Yowling for food